josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="trigger-event-handler"></code-example>

-In this case, the test correctly assumes that the runtime event handler, the component's `click()` method, doesn't care about the event object.
+In this case, the test correctly assumes that the runtime event handler, the component's `click()` method, does not care about the event object.

 <div class="alert is-helpful">